pinquin87/Home-AssistantConfig/README.md

 This is my personal Home Assistant configuration, running my home automations.

+A overview of the Home Assistant configuration, automations and devices will follow soon.

 ## Contributing

 Please feel free to check out the code and feel free to contribute if you see any improvements!